The key to building a great brand - Keep it simple, silly!

 - Trustworthy promises help build trustworthy brands and these translate into strong market positions.
 And strong market positions win.

-2. Create a brand that people will believe in#2-create-a-brand-that-people-will-believe-in
+2. Create a brand that people will believe in#

 - When you’ve created a brand that people love and believe in, the trust amps up.
 And people will be willing to pay premium for a brand that they believe in.